ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 ```
 - there's a 2nd more subtle bug:
 	- (it's not that the computer doesn't know where the integers end)
+	- ~ I didn't call `free`!
+		- anytime i call `malloc` , i must call `free`
+		- none of these bugs are obvious, and deploy this, be none the wiser
+- *valgrind* can help us with this!
+	- `valgrind ./memory`

 Mailbox example